 - Non-monetary benefits, such as benefits in kind (a company car, for example) and salary sacrifice schemes (including pension contributions) that reduces an employees’ taxable pay.

-The 80% salary calculation will be worked out differently depending on the way you’re paid.
+The 80% salary calculation was worked out differently depending on the way were paid.
 You can find out more on the government guidance page for employers.

-For workers paid a fixed full or part-time salary, furlough pay is based on what was earned during their last paid period.
+For workers paid a fixed full or part-time salary, furlough pay was based on what was earned during their last paid period.

-So to work out 80% of your wage, your employer will start with what you got paid in the last pay period, divide by the total number of days in that pay period, multiply by the number of days in the furlough pay period and multiply by 80%.
-If applicable, the cap of £2,500 may kick in.
+So to work out 80% of your wage, your employer started with what you got paid in the last pay period, divided by the total number of days in that pay period, multiplied by the number of days in the furlough pay period and multiplied by 80%.
+If applicable, the cap of £2,500 may have kicked in.

-This works a little differently for those who started their job recently, as well as for those on zero-hours contracts, or other workers whose pay varies month to month.
+This worked a little differently for those who started their job recently, as well as for those on zero-hours contracts, or other workers whose pay varies month to month.

-Different methods of calculation on the reference pay will be adopted for the extended CJRS for those not previously eligible.
+Different methods of calculation on the reference pay were adopted for the extended CJRS for those not previously eligible.

-Those on a fixed salary will get 80% of wages payable in the last pay period ending on or before 30 October 2020.
+Those on a fixed salary got 80% of wages payable in the last pay period ending on or before 30 October 2020.

-For those whose pay varies 80% is based on the average pay between the start of your employment or 6 April 2020 (whichever is later) and the day before your CJRs extension furlough period begins.
+For those whose pay varies 80% was based on the average pay between the start of your employment or 6 April 2020 (whichever is later) and the day before your CJRS extension furlough period begins.

-What if 80% of your pay is less than National Living Wage or minimum wage?
+What if 80% of your pay was less than National Living Wage or minimum wage?

 Instead, those with low earnings might be eligible for Universal Credit payments.

-In some circumstances, an employer can require staff to undergo training, for which they must pay at least the minimum wage.
-However, apprentices that continue their training must also be paid at least the minimum wage that applies to them.
+In some circumstances, an employer could require staff to undergo training, for which they had to pay at least the minimum wage.
+However, apprentices that continued their training also had to be paid at least the minimum wage that applied to them.

-You can be asked to be furloughed, but ultimately it is your employer’s decision as to which people it furloughs.
+You could ask to be furloughed, but ultimately it was your employer’s decision as to which employees it furloughed.

-Employers are under no obligation to sign up to the scheme or continue keeping people on furlough; they are within their rights to make people redundant or dismiss them for other potentially fair reasons.
+Employers were under no obligation to sign up to the scheme or continue keeping people on furlough; they were within their rights to make people redundant or dismiss them for other potentially fair reasons.

-However, the scheme has been made with the aim of encouraging employers to keep as many staff as possible.
+However, the scheme was made with the aim of encouraging employers to keep as many staff as possible.

-Employers don’t necessarily have to prove that their business has encountered adverse effects due to the coronavirus outbreak.
-However, the purpose of the scheme is to reimburse employers for costs arising from the ‘health, social and economic emergency resulting from COVID-19′, and no claim may be made if it’s contrary to this exceptional purpose.
+Employers didn’t necessarily have to prove that their business has encountered adverse effects due to the coronavirus outbreak.
+However, the purpose of the scheme was to reimburse employers for costs arising from the ‘health, social and economic emergency resulting from Covid-19′, and no claim could be made if it was contrary to this exceptional purpose.

-As the scheme is voluntary, there is therefore no option to appeal an employer’s decision not to take the grant.
+As the scheme was voluntary, there is therefore no option to appeal an employer’s decision not to take the grant.

 Furlough fraud warning